tc39/proposal-observable/README.md

 A Subscription Observer is an object which wraps the *observer* argument supplied to the *subscribe* method of Observable objects.
-Subscription Observer objects are passed as the single parameter to an observable's *executor* function.
+Subscription Observer objects are passed as the single parameter to an observable's *subscriber* function.
 They enforce the following
 guarantees:

 - If the observer's **next** method returns an iterator result object with a **done**